On Decomposability of Virtual Artin Groups: Infinity-connection and indecomposability

-The action of such an $h=\theta^lac$ is illustrated in Figure \ref{linereflection}.
+The action of such an $h=\theta^{kl}ac$ is illustrated in Figure \ref{linereflection}.
 The edge $C$ and its image $hC$ are colored in orange.

-We want now to show that if $h$ is a reflection, we find an absurd. \\ Since $\theta|_{\Lm_{\theta}}$ is a translation, if we assume $h|_{\Lm_{\theta}}$ to be a reflection, we have:
+We want now to show that if $h$ is a reflection, we find an absurd. \\ Since $\theta^k|_{\Lm_{\theta^k}}$ is a translation, if we assume $h|_{\Lm_{\theta^k}}$ to be a reflection, we have:

-However, the previous equation cannot hold, because $\theta|_{\Lm_{\theta}}$ has infinite order.
+However, the previous equation cannot hold, because $\theta^k|_{\Lm_{\theta^k}}$ has infinite order.

-Therefore, $h$ cannot be a reflection, and the only possibility for $h$ to be in $Z_{\A[\Gamma]}(\theta)$ is for some $l\in \mathbb{Z}$ and some $c\in C=\A[\Gamma_{S\backslash\{s_i,s_j\}}]$. \end{proof}
+Therefore, $h$ cannot be a reflection, and the only possibility for $h$ to be in $Z_{\A[\Gamma]}(\theta^k)$ is for some $l\in \mathbb{Z}$ and some $c\in C=\A[\Gamma_{S\backslash\{s_i,s_j\}}]$. \end{proof}

-This result will be crucial in analyzing the case where the Coxeter graph is $\infty$-connected.
+This result is in particular true for $k=1$, and it will be crucial in analyzing the case where the Coxeter graph is $\infty$-connected.
 In particular, this structure implies that the associated Artin group can be written as an amalgamated product in multiple ways.
 As we will see in the proof of Lemma \ref{centralizerinA}, the expressions of $h$ in the centralizer of $\theta$ must be compatible with all such decompositions, forcing $h$ to belong to the infinite cyclic subgroup generated by $\theta$.